 Take a look at the list and at the bottom is a photo gallery of these meals...could you eat this way?

 Breakfast: Oatmeal with bananas, raisins, my Berry Syrup or Rawnola Sprinkle (see below) and soy or other nut/oat milk

 Lunch: Big Chopped Salad with many veggies and ½ cup grain like quinoa or farro or whatever grains and beans I have in the fridge

 Snack: Homemade oil-free hummus and raw veggies (sometimes I add fresh veggies atop the hummus such as chopped tomatoes, olives and cukes and sometimes I also dip toasted fresh pita chips with the veggies or pile it all on top of a bagel

-Dinner: Hot black beans and brown rice with corn on the cob, avocado, tomato, onions and lettuce
+Dinner: My Easy Hot Black Beans and brown rice with corn on the cob, avocado, tomato, onions and lettuce

 Snack: Small bowl of cherries or fruit

 Breakfast: Fruit smoothie (just frozen fruit and water blended smooth) or fresh fruit juice or fresh fruit